GraceGrider272/BAE-305_Project_Mushroom-/docs/report.md

 # Project Mushroom Report

+**Note to Team: Report Status and Next Steps**

+The majority of the report has been completed and structured according to the project rubric.
+At this stage, several sections (particularly Testing Results and Test Results Discussion) include placeholder language based on expected system performance.

+Once physical testing of the prototype is completed, these sections will need to be reviewed and updated with actual measured data, including quantitative results (e.g., ratios, percent error, timing) and any observed system behaviors.
+Additionally, figures, tables, and any supporting documentation (e.g., code, schematics, or photos of the final build) should be added or revised to reflect the finalized system.

 ## Summary

 The goal of this project was to design and develop a small-scale automated media mixer to help mushroom farmers efficiently prepare growing media.
 Traditional manual mixing is both time-consuming and inconsistent, motivating the need for a system that improves accuracy, reduces labor, and increases convenience for small-scale operations.